Barbara Wright (Doctor Who): Other media

 Since 1994, the character has appeared in several Doctor Who novels from Virgin Publishing and BBC Books.
 In the BBC Books novel, The Face of the Enemy by David A. McIntee (1998), the story of Ian and Barbara, now married to each other, is picked up in the early 1970s.
 In this book, they have a young son named John.
 Barbara also appears in several Big Finish Productions audio dramas, which are narrated by surviving cast members Carole Ann Ford or William Russell.
+Actress Jemma Powell, who played Jacqueline Hill and Barbara in the docudrama An Adventure in Space and Time, also voiced the character in Big Finish audio dramas.

 In the novelisation of The Daleks, Doctor Who in an Exciting Adventure with the Daleks by David Whitaker, Barbara and Susan have just been in a car accident when they first meet Ian.
 After entering the TARDIS, the remainder of the story largely follows the events of The Daleks.

 In issue #456 of Doctor Who Magazine, the Eleventh Doctor investigates strange psychic metal and finds Ian and Barbara inside, who believe they are teaching several classes for a wide range of students.
 In the following issues the two help the Doctor investigate a conspiracy that stretches through the years they knew 'their' Doctor and beyond.
 At the end, Ian and Barbara are married.

 Film version

-In the film Dr. Who and the Daleks (1965), Barbara (portrayed by Jennie Linden) is one of Dr. Who’s granddaughters and the girlfriend of Ian Chesterton.
+In the film Dr. Who and the Daleks (1965), Barbara (portrayed by Jennie Linden) is one of Dr. Who's granddaughters and the girlfriend of Ian Chesterton.

 Barbara does not appear in Daleks' Invasion Earth 2150 A.D.
 (1966) being replaced by Louise, Dr. Who's niece, with no mention as to her fate.

-Other Media
+Other media

 Comics

 The character also appears in the Dell comic strip adaptation of the film and the short story The House on Oldark Moor by Justin Richards.

 In Dr. Who and the House on Oldark Moor, Barbara met an ancient Roman legion in 64 A.D., and travelled to Oldark Moor and met Count Tarkin.
 Barbara was absent during two of Dr. Who and Susan's subsequent adventures, as was Ian, with Susan believing that she eventually stopped seeing, though she had not actually gotten over him.

 In Doctor Who 3 - The Third Motion Picture, partway through the Scriptwriter's typing the script of the third Dr. Who film which would have featured Barbara rekindling her relationship with an increasingly, literally clownish Ian, Susan realised that she and all her family were fictional constructs; she reached out into the real world and killed the Scriptwriter by staking him through the heart.